 With increasing capabilities in smaller packaging, power densities are skyrocketing and as a result electronics cooling is one of, if not the most, popular applications of engineering simulation in the computer industry.
 From using FEA to overcome Coefficient of Thermal Expansion (CTE) challenges, to using CFD to optimize cooling systems while minimizing cost and complexity, computer simulation is the only way to optimize the layout and packaging of electronics.

-In regards to heat transfer (technical term for "cooling"), there are three mains methods: conduction, convection (solid-to-fluid), and radiation (surface-to-surface).
+In regards to heat transfer (technical term for "cooling"), there are three mains methods: conduction (solid-to-solid), convection (solid-to-fluid), and radiation (surface-to-surface).
 Here is a quick overview of the physics involved:

 This is the most effective method of heat transfer.
 It occurs through solids, and the amount of which is determined by the conductivity of the material in question.
 Copper, as one would guess has a high conductivity, and as such is called a "conductor".
 Plastics and rubbers tend do have low conductivity, and as such are called "insulators".
 The downside to cooling everything via conductivity, is that it tends to make things very heavy.